 There are four important steps you can take right now to help find funding for college.
 The first thing to do is encourage your child to study hard and get good grades.
 Scholarships are free money and it takes good grades to get them.
 See tour page that lists some sholarships and free (yes, really, free) colleges.

 The second is to start working on the paperwork to save money for college and get financial aid.
 Open a Virginia Individual Development Account (VIDA).
 Follow the link to learn how the state will match your savings with $2.00 for every $1.00 you contribute.

-Follow the link below to see what the national trends are in how families pay for college.
-Don't get discouraged.
 There are many pathways to a college education.
 But it will take work and creativity to get there.
 Start with the steps above.
 Talk with your child's high school counselor.
 When your child has narrowed their college choices, talk with the financial aid office.
 See who will offer the best deal.